Introduction

 Coolpix 775

-In August 2001 the first Coolpix camera with a zoom lens appears on the market.
-It has a Zoom-Nikkor 2.8-4.5/8-17.4 mm (equal.
-38-115mm), which focuses down to 4 cm. and it has a sensor with 2 effective Mp.
-The shape of the body of this camera will be often seen at later models.
-This very foolproof camera has 7 automatic programs and an USB-connector to sent all pictures (saved on a CF-card) via a PC to Nikon Fotoshare, an on-line photo-album.
+This very foolproof camera, featuring as the very first Coolpix camera a scene selector wheel, has 7 automatic exposure programs and an USB-connector to sent all pictures (saved on a CF-card) via a PC to Nikon Fotoshare, an on-line photo-album.
 It also has the first battery (EN-EL1) of a very long line of Nikon batteries, of which most are not usable in other cameras.
 The apprehensive interchangeability of Nikon batteries starts here!!

 Coolpix 800